ssahara/dw-plugin-commentsyntax/README.md

 (nested comment)
 */

 ~~ This is a comment.
-Convenient when temporally disabling macro eg. NOCACHE~~
+Convenient when temporally disabling control macros eg. NOCACHE~~

 ```